algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - the last and current IPV4.
 Both parameters are compared, to enhance the security.

-If the time from the last connection to the current one is below 15min, the position from the last connexion to the current one is below 15km, and the IPV4 from the last connection to the current one doesn't differ, no need to login again.
+If the time from the last connection to the current one is below 15min, the position from the last connection to the current one is below 15km, and the IPV4 from the last connection to the current one doesn't differ, no need to login again.

 Here's a diagram that should be more understandable:
 ![logintechnicaldiagram](https://github.com/algosup/2023-2024-project-5-flutter-team-1/assets/145991192/0095d9da-9ac0-47fb-b9aa-70138a1354f9)